-Program Director: weekly 1-on-1 tutorials, case discussion, and career development.
+Program Director: bi-weekly individual mentorship and career development.

-Publication-quality scholarly project: 1 project per year; potential projects include: literature review, book chapter, or data-based project, leveraging VUMC resources for data analysis.
+Scholarly project: 1 publication-quality project per year; potential projects include a literature review, book chapter, or data-based project, leveraging VUMC resources for data analysis and faculty mentorship.

-Writing workshop: quarterly present ongoing projects to a faculty round-table for feedback, aimed toward submission to a scholarly journal or national meeting.
+Writing workshop: fellows present scholarly projects to faculty round-table for feedback, aimed toward submission to a scholarly journal or national meeting.

-2 observed lectures: fellows will prepare and deliver lectures for a Tele-ECHO clinic and for the residency program, with feedback from learners and faculty.
+Observed lectures: fellows prepare and deliver lectures for a Tele-ECHO clinic and for the clerkship or residency programs, with feedback from learners and faculty.

-1 journal article peer review: completed for specialty journal with faculty mentor.
+Journal article peer review: fellows engage in peer review process of a submitted manuscript for a specialty journal with a faculty mentor.

-Question-bank development project: fellows will develop review questions, creating a resource for future board review while leveraging evidence-based learning techniques.
+Question-bank development project: fellows develop review questions from the didactic seminars, creating a resource for future board review while leveraging evidence-based learning techniques.

-Monthly journal club: fellows will present major findings and criticisms of a paper, alternating between landmark and new emerging-evidence literature.
+Journal club: fellows present major findings and criticisms of an SUD-focused paper, alternating between landmark and new emerging-evidence literature.

-AAAP Annual Meeting: fellows will attend, with program support.
+AAAP Annual Meeting: fellows attend with program support.